 - Set aside two tablespoons of the Buffalo wing sauce.
 You are going to use this later for the dressing (celery slaw).

 - Spray your slow cooker with nonstick cooking spray or add a slow cooker liner.
 Add in chicken breasts.
 Season breasts with a little salt and pepper.

-- Then pour in the rest of the bottle of Buffalo Wing Sauce. (use the whole bottle of sauce except for the 2 tbsp. you set aside.)
+- Then pour in the rest of the bottle of Buffalo Wing Sauce. (use the whole bottle of sauce except for the 2 tablespoon you set aside.)

 - Cover and cook on low for about 3-4 hours.

 - When ready, put the breasts onto a plate and shred using two forks.